 For Discussion: Select a poem for a minimum two-page (1500 word) analysis.
 Use the elements above to break apart and pull the poem back together with your conclusion.
 Be sure to research the poet and include details about their life to help establish context.
 Copy the poem into the body of your discussion (it does not count toward the two-page analysis).
 Be sure to read and respond to the poems and analysis contributed by your classmates.

-For Extra Credit: Write a poem – use symbolism, metaphor and or other elements introduced in this class so far.
+Expression: Write a poem – use symbolism, metaphor and or other elements introduced in this class so far.
 Write a brief explanation of the poem.
-Feel free to post a video or audio of you or another person reading or performing the poem.
+Feel free to add illustrations and/or post a video or audio of you or another person reading or performing the poem.
 Check out this link for ideas – have fun with it. http://ed.ted.com/lessons/become-a-slam-poet-in-five-steps-gayle-danley